MeCRO-DEV/PSScanner/README.md

 Files:

 PSScanner.ps1  : Requires Windows Powershell 5.0 up with PSParallel module installed.
-If you want to use native multi-threading mode, you need Powershell Core 7+
+If you don't want to install PSParallel module and just want to use native multi-threading mode, you need Powershell Core 7+.
+Native mode has less performance on multi-threading.

 PSScanner7.ps1  : Requires Powershell Core 7.0 up, no dependent module required (Obsolete, please use PSScanner.ps1 with -ps7 switch)